Ore-AruwajiOluwarogbayimika/Hotel-Bookings-Analysis-using-Python-EDA-/README.md

    In this phase, Exploratory Data Analysis (EDA) was used in analyzing the dataframe and drawing out valuable insights.
 For this analysis, 10 key questions were answered as regards the objective of the project.
 The 10 questions are:

  Question 1)  Which room type is the most in demand?

  Question 2)  Which room type generates the  highest adr (average daily rate)?

  Question 3)  Which meal type is the most preffered meal of customers?

  Question 4)  What is the  percentage of bookings in each hotel?

  Question 5)  Which is the most common channel for booking hotels?

  Question 6)  Which are the top 10 most busy months?

- Question 7)  From which country most of the guests are comin ?
+ Question 7)  From which country do we have most guests?

  Question 8)  How long do people stay at the hotels?

  Question 9)  Which hotel seems to make more revenue?

  Question 10) Which hotel has a higher chance of repeated stay?

 Alongside the code and analysis were visualizations for each question to provide clear insights towards the answers of each question.